 Ham’s “Song For a Lost Friend” is the first song on album that is not a direct, front and center pop tune.
 This measured composition is the first song on Badfinger that reaches the level of excellence Badfinger was able to traverse.
 A great guitar lead follows philosophical lament that, in retrospect, could sum up Badfinger’s career as a whole;

-You’re just a victim of the time of day no matter what you say or do, you saw your dream and you just took a play and for a while your dream came true – what could you do?”
+“You had a goal, you know you aimed so high, you had a soul, you knew you had to try / You’re just a victim of the time of day no matter what you say or do, you saw your dream and you just took a play and for a while your dream came true – what could you do?”

 Taking about a minute for a clever intro of someone entering their house and turning on the radio to a distant rendition of the very song we’re about to hear, Tom Evans‘s “Why Don’t We Talk?” is a very John Lennon-ish type of song in its approach.
 Molland’s “Island” is the most hard rock based on the first side, built on rudimental riffs, driving rhythm sections, and potent guitar lead.